Herbert Macaulay: Private life

 Macaulay married Caroline Pratt, daughter of an African Superintendent of Police in December 1898.
 Their marriage came to an end in August 1899 upon Caroline's death during childbirth and Macaulay is reported to have vowed never to marry again.
 While Macaulay never remarried in the Church, he had liaisons including Ms. da Souza who returned to Lagos, her ancestral home, from Brazil and lived into her 90s, with whom he had a number of children.
 Stella Davies Coker, daughter of J. P. L. Davies and Sarah Forbes Bonetta, lived with Macaulay from 1909 until her death in 1916.
 They had a daughter named Sarah Abigail Idowu Macaulay Adadevoh.
 Sarah Abigail was named after her maternal grandmother Sarah Forbes Bonetta and her paternal grandmother Abigail Crowther.
+Macaulay also had several other children Oliver Macaulay, Frank Macaulay, Florence Macaulay, Macaulay, Enitan Macaulay, Florence Macaulay(a younger daughter), Tokunbo Macaulay, Samuel Macaulay, Helena Macaulay.
 Macaulay was reportedly the first Nigerian to own a motor car.

 Though from a family of devout Anglicans, Macaulay embraced indigenous African religious traditions, was superstitious, and dabbled in the practice of magic.
 His personal papers contain notes from fortune tellers and diviners with instructions around taboos, divinations, sacrifices, and other occult practices.
 Macaulay was also a member of the Association of Babalawos (Ifa priests) of Lagos.

 Macaulay was a great socialite in Victorian Lagos.
 He organized concerts and film shows (He was among the first Nigerians that brought films to Nigeria by inviting film companies to come to Lagos to exhibit films) at his residence (named "Kirsten Hall" after his German Consul friend Arthur Kirsten) on 8, Balbina Street in Yaba.
 Macaulay was nicknamed "Wizard of Kirsten Hall" because of his ability to obtain classified information.
 Macaulay ran a network of informants who he paid handsomely.
 Many times, minutes from colonial government meetings would be leaked in newspapers that Macaulay was associated with.
 Whole sections of colonial government files and telegrams can be found in the Macaulay Papers at the Africana section of the Library at the University of Ibadan.